Fannon/search-bookmarks-history-and-tabs/README.md

 **This extension does not collect any data nor does it make any external requests** (see [Privacy](#privacy--data-protection)).

-It supports two different search approaches:
+It supports two different search strategies:

-- Fuzzy search (approximate string matching): Slower, but includes also inexact (fuzzy) matches.
+- **Exact search** (starts with matching): Faster, but only exact matching results.
-- Exact search (starts with matching): Faster, but only exact matching results.
+- **Fuzzy search** (approximate string matching): Slower, but includes also inexact (fuzzy) matches.

 With this extension you can also **tag your bookmarks** including auto completions.
-The tags are then considered when searching and can be used for navigation.
+The tags are considered when searching and can be used for navigation.

-In general, the extension is very customizable (see [user options](#user-configuration)) and has a dark / light theme that is selected based on your system settings (see [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme)).
+The extension is very customizable (see [user options](#user-configuration)) and has a dark / light theme that is selected based on your system settings (see [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme)).

 For a list of recent changes, see [CHANGELOG.md](./CHANGELOG.md).